ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

   level that meets this bit rate requirement will be left at the original application setting.
 * If `disable_external_compression` option is set to `1` , all the possible measures
-  are taken so that external compression is disabled.
-In case is not possible to garantuee that external compression is used, the layer will return VK_ERROR_FEATURE_NOT_PRESENT.
+  are taken to ensure that external compression is disabled.
+In case is not possible to guarantee that external compression is used, the layer will return `VK_ERROR_FEATURE_NOT_PRESENT`.
-  It should be set to `2` only if the application is not presenting, and is targeting vkCreateImage.
-  Option `2` is an heuristic, compression could be disabled accidentally on internal images, and is also possible that it misses external images, if they lack COLOR_ATTACHMENT_BIT.
+  Option `2`, in addition to what happens with option `1`, enables a heuristic useful when the application is not presenting; compression could be disabled accidentally on internal images, and it may also miss external images if they lack `COLOR_ATTACHMENT_BIT`.
   Feel free to tune the heuristic to your specific use case.

 #### Configuration options